-This phone feature is helpful in finding out the basic identification details of a calling party if it’s available.
-Although the primary information caller ID provides is the phone number, the feature is often likened to the caller’s name.
+This phone feature helps find out the basic identification details of a calling party if it’s available.
+Although the caller ID’s primary information is the phone number, the feature is often likened to the caller’s name.

 The recipient’s carrier queries a CNAM database to ascertain the name registered to the displaying phone number.
 This makes it easy to get a caller’s location.

-It’s different with landlines, as the registered number on the line is displayed by the caller ID.
-For SIP or PIR connections, the phone system can determine what number displays through a case-by-case setting.
+It’s different with landlines, as the caller ID displays the registered number on the line.
+The phone system can determine what number displays for SIP or PIR connections through a case-by-case setting.

 Caller ID has two sides: the caller ID name (CNAM) and the caller ID number (CID).
 The number follows the call routing instructions, making it easy for the recipient’s carrier to display it.
 On the contrary, the caller ID name (CNAM) isn’t displayed by the caller’s carrier.